 After creating the table, add the partitions to the Data Catalog.
 You can do so using one of the following approaches:

 - Use the MSCK REPAIR TABLE query for Hive style format data: The MSCK REPAIR TABLE command scans a file system, such as Amazon S3, for Hive-compatible partitions.
 The command compares them to the partitions that are already present in the table and then adds the new partitions to the Data Catalog.
 Run a command similar to the following:

 Note: This approach isn't a best practice if you have more than a few thousand partitions.
 Your DDL queries might face time out issues.
-For more information, see MSCK REPAIR TABLE detects partitions in Athena but doesn't add them to the AWS Glue Data Catalog
+For more information, see Why doesn't my MSCK REPAIR TABLE query add partitions to the AWS Glue Data Catalog?

 MSCK REPAIR TABLE doc-example-table

 - Use the ALTER TABLE ADD PARTITION query for both Hive style and non-Hive style format data: The ALTER TABLE ADD PARTITION command adds one or more partitions to the Data Catalog.
 In the command, specify the partition column name and value pairs along with the Amazon S3 path where the data files for that partition are stored.
 You can add one partition or a batch of partitions per query by running commands similar to the following:

 ALTER TABLE doc-example-table ADD PARTITION (year='2021', month='01', day='01') LOCATION 's3://doc-example-bucket/example-folder/2021/01/01/'